lucasvolkmer/d2l-en-branch/chapter_preliminaries/linear-algebra.md

 (**$$\|\mathbf{x}\|_1 = \sum_{i=1}^n \left|x_i \right|.$$**)

-As compared with the $L_2$ norm, it is less influenced by outliers.
-To calculate the $L_1$ norm, we compose the absolute value function with a sum over the elements.

 Em comparação com a norma $L_2$, é menos influenciado por outliers.
 Para calcular a norma $L_1$, nós compomos